dhellmann/pymotw-3/source/threading/index.rst

    :start-after: #end_pymotw_header

-This example configures the :class:`Barrier` to expect one more participating thread than is actually started, so that processing in the threads blocks.
+This example configures the :class:`Barrier` to expect one more participating thread than is actually started so that processing in all of the threads is blocked.
 The :func:`abort` call raises an exception in each blocked thread.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_barrier_abort.py'))